Hormonal Imbalance Is One Of The Major Acne

 themselves.

-How are hormones regulated in the
+How are hormones

-in the body using a complex, highly intelligent and
+are produced and regulated in the body using a complex,

-when temperature rises, the thermostat senses the rise
+temperature system, when temperature rises, the

-and shuts down the heat and when the temperature drops
+thermostat senses the rise and shuts down the heat and

-below the desired standard point, the thermostat turns
+when the temperature drops below the desired standard

-the heat up again.
-Although in reality, the above
+point, the thermostat turns the heat up again.
+Although

-example is quite simplified, this is basically how the
+in reality, the above example is quite simplified, this

-body uses hormones to regulate body functions.
+is basically how the body uses hormones to regulate body

-The body's cells are
+The body's cells

-many hormones they need to function properly.
+how many hormones they need to function properly.
 The

 hormones are the actual mechanism that the thermostat